acumos/kubernetes-client/docs/deploy-in-private-k8s.rst

 platform credentials.
 As a result of this design limitation,the current platform support for the docker-proxy is intended for use in private Acumos installations.

+However, since Acumos platforms installed for company use typically are viewed as private to that company, this limitation should not impact the usefullness of the current release support for deployment in kubernetes.
+Further, admins can change the docker-proxy credentials at any time, through a process described below under `Updating the docker-proxy credentials`_.

 ................................
 Manual docker-proxy Installation